BlackSilverFox/ResearchProjectGP/README.md

 ![alt text](https://github.com/BlackSilverFox/ResearchProjectGP/blob/main/Decorator_Inverter.png)

 ##### ForceSuccess
 Even simpler.
-This will *always* return success, no matter the status of is child.
+This will *always* return success, no matter the status of its child.
 Again, you can use this in places where you don't want a failure to mess up the flow in your sequences or selectors - or any other composites, for that matter.
 Do be aware that running will stay running, and will not become success.<br/>
-Of course, the opposite also exists: a node that will always return failure (or running), called ForceFailure.
+Of course, the opposite also exists: a node that will always return failure, called ForceFailure.

 ##### Repeater
 These nodes can either keep repeating a behavior untill the child returns failure, or repeat a behavior N times.
 This way, you can avoid having duplicate nodes to mimic "do action x N times".